ipfs/ipfs-docs/docs/basics/command-line.md

     > Documents
     ```

 2. Once you are in the directory that contains the file/folder you wish to host and share on IPFS, you will be using the `ipfs add <"File/Folder Name">` command to add it to IPFS.
+If you are adding just a single file, be sure to add the file entension to the end of the file name, `<"File Name.ext">`.

     ```shell
     ipfs add "Hello IPFS"